HUJH511/HUJH511.github.io/_pages/about.md

 Jinhai Hu (胡金海)
 ======
 Scientist <br />
-_Institute of Microelectronics, Agency for Science, Technology and Research (A*STAR), Singapore_
+_Institute of Microelectronics, Agency for Science, Technology and Research (A\*STAR), Singapore_

-Jinhai Hu is a scientist in the Integrated Circuit Design & Systems department at the Institute of Microelectronics (IME), Agency for Science, Technology and Research (A*STAR), where he joined in Jan 2025.
+Jinhai Hu is a scientist in the Integrated Circuit Design & Systems department at the Institute of Microelectronics (IME), Agency for Science, Technology and Research (A\*STAR), where he joined in January 2025.
+His research focuses on the intersection of artificial intelligence, circuit design automation, and biomedical circuits and systems.
+Jinhai was awarded the NTU Science and Engineering Scholarship for his undergraduate studies and the A\*STAR Graduate Scholarship (AGS) for his Ph.D. studies.
+He received his Bachelor of Engineering (B. Eng.) with Honours (Highest Distinction) from the School of Electrical and Electronic Engineering (EEE), Nanyang Technological University (NTU), Singapore, in December 2020.
+He continued to pursue a Ph.D. degree at the same school from January 2021 to November 2024, under the supervision of [Prof. Goh Wang Ling](https://dr.ntu.edu.sg/cris/rp/rp01105).
+His Ph.D. research was conducted in collaboration with IME, A\*STAR, and co-supervised by [Dr. Gao Yuan](https://www.linkedin.com/in/yuangaocc/).

 A data-driven personal website
 ======